tdkehoe/Using-Firebase-with-Angular-and-AngularFire/README.md

 OK, I'm not proud of this `UPDATE` function.
 Because some documents have their document identifier matching the `name` field but other documents have a random string for their document identifier it's not possible to update the `name` field.
 In a real app the document identifiers would be standardized one way or the other.
 The two buttons are a poor user interface.
 In a real app the `Submit` button would be gone, with realtime data filling the view fields. `UPDATE` may seem like a simple CRUD function but it's actually the most complex because it has to let the user select a document, update one or more fields, without changing the document identifier.

+## To Do: Stuff I don't understand

+There's a few things that I either don't understand of Firebase can't do.

-## `any` Type for returned collections and documents
+### `any` Type for returned collections and documents

 The TypeScript gods hate it when we use `any` but collections and documents returned from Firestore are type `any`, as far as I know.
 You sent data to Firestore as a `Scientist` custom type but it comes back as a document in which the data you sent is now `document.data`, i.e., Firestore puts a container around your data.
+Maybe Firestore could have a module with two interfaces or types, `Collection` and `Document`, that we could use instead of `any`?

 Firestore has a [data converter feature to make custom objects](https://firebase.google.com/docs/firestore/manage-data/add-data#custom_objects) but I don't see how this will get rid of `any` here.

+### `unsubscribe()` from listener

+I couldn't get this code to work.

 ## Complete finished code